siegelhannah/Eugene-crisis-response/datacleaning-README.md

       jupyter lab

-2. Open `datacleaning-script.ipynb` from the Jupyter interface
+2. Open `datacleaning-final.ipynb` from the Jupyter interface

 3. Run all cells in sequence